-Sixty Years and Counting . . .
+For Over Sixty Years . . .

-The Graduate School at Arkansas State University has been offering graduate programs to our students for 60 years and are so proud of what they have accomplished with the degrees they have attained with us.
+The Graduate School at Arkansas State University has been offering graduate programs to our students for over 60 years and we are so proud of what they have accomplished with the degrees they have attained with us.

 We work together with our students to help enrich their lives locally, nationally, as well as globally.
 The Graduate School believes that graduate study should be viewed as part of a well-rounded life experience and offers many programs to those seeking to achieve their educational goals.

 Graduate students are an integral part of our research, teaching, and service mission at A-State.
 Our diverse community of faculty and graduate students makes significant contributions and serves as the backbone of the university's academic and research enterprise.